Take Composition and Your Photos by the Reins

 cat looking through bars

 An example of nowhere to look.
 It is much more abrupt and doesn’t allow your eye to float into space.
-You become stuck between the bar and the cat’s eye.
+You become stuck between the bar and the cat’s eye

 Fill the Frame

 This requires you to make a simple decision first.
 For example, you see a very interesting door knocker with intricate details that catch your eye.
-Is the door knocker itself the exciting part, or is it the whole door or context in which you find the door knocker?
+Is the door knocker itself the exciting part, or is it the whole door or the context in which you find the door knocker?
 If it is just the door knocker that has caught your eye, why bother putting anything else in the frame?
 Fill the frame with the object that caught your eye, and your brain will fill in the rest for you when viewing the photo.
-Don’t waste precise space with filler; use your frame to show off all the details, and it will be a far more interesting photo.
+Don’t waste precious space with filler; use your frame to show off all the details, and it will be a far more interesting photo.

 close up of owls face